 Most drops are stated to raise the pH of the water to around 8 to 10, similar to a water ionizer.

 The instructions should tell you how much to use.
 Generally, you should add a couple of pH drops per cup of water, then mix it and drink.
 There are no definitive guidelines on how much alkaline water you should drink, but start small and build to around 8 cups per day.

 This method might sound a bit old-fashioned, but we have included it with good reason.
 Baking soda has a pH of around 8.3 — this places it in the same range achieved using the previous sources of alkaline water.

 In addition to the pH level, baking soda has other health benefits, including its usefulness as a mouthwash (2).

 - Mix with water: Add approximately 0.5 teaspoons of baking soda to a gallon of water.

-- Dissolve: Shake the mixture vigorously until it’s dissolved.
+- Dissolve: Shake the mixture vigorously until it has dissolved.

-- Add flavor: If the taste isn’t bearable, consider a squeeze of lemon or a cucumber slice.
+- Add flavor: If you don’t like the taste of alkaline water containing baking soda, consider adding a squeeze of lemon or a cucumber slice.